In-Cheol JANG, Ph.D.

 Senior Principal Investigator

-Dr In-Cheol Jang graduated in genetic engineering from University of Suwon and completed his master’s study and obtained his PhD from Myongji University in Korea, where he studied on rice biotechnology.
-He joined the Prof. Chua lab at the Rockefeller University in 2003 first as a post-doctoral fellow (2003-2008) and subsequently as a research associate (2008-2012), where he investigated and unravelled mechanisms regulating light signalling in Arabidopsis.
+Dr In-Cheol Jang obtained his PhD from Myongji University in Korea, where he studied on rice biotechnology.
+He joined Prof. Nam-Hai Chua’s lab at the Rockefeller University in 2003 first as a post-doctoral fellow (2003-2008) and subsequently as a Research Associate (2008-2012), where he investigated and unravelled mechanisms regulating light signalling in Arabidopsis.
 He was awarded a fellowship from the Human Frontier Science Program (HFSP; 2004-2007).
 He joined the Temasek Life Sciences Laboratory (TLL) as a Principal Investigator in 2012 and serves as an Adjunct Assistant Professor in Department of Biological Sciences, National University of Singapore (NUS).

 For information on PhD studies at TLL, click HERE

 As sessile and photo-autotrophic organisms, plants use light not only as an energy source for photosynthesis but also as an environmental cue to provide them with positional information to adjust and adapt their physiological responses throughout their life cycle.
 Light regulates many developmental events throughout the plant life cycle, which include seed germination, seedling de-etiolation, leaf expansion, stem elongation, shade avoidance, circadian rhythms, and flowering time etc. Shade avoidance syndrome is a morphological and physiological response that plants display when they are subjected to the shade of another plant, such as when they are grown in high densities.
 These responses include stem and petiole elongation, early flowering, and reduced leaf development, which results in loss of crop or vegetable yield.
 My lab’s research focuses on the roles of phytohormones in multiple shade avoidance responses.Plant secondary metabolism/metabolites